-In this article, we’ll explore why machine learning models degrade over time, or “drift”, and how you can detect and prevent it.
+Explore why machine learning models degrade over time, or “drift”, and how you can detect and prevent it:

 What is model drift?

-Model drift, also called model decay, refers to the degradation of machine learning model performance over time.
+Model drift, also called model decay, AI aging or temporal degradation, refers to the degradation of machine learning model performance over time.
 This means that the model suddenly or gradually starts to provide predictions with lower accuracy compared to its performance during the training period.
+According to recent research, 91% of ML models suffer from model drift.1

 What are the types of model drift?